Inertial Navigation: Empowering Armored Combat Vehicles in GNSS-Denied Environments

 What Sets Advanced Navigation INS Solutions Apart

 Given the growing demand for reliable, high-performance INS solutions, Advanced Navigation has made significant advancements to this technology over the past decade.
-While Advanced Navigation’s Boreas D90 represent some of the best innovations in PNT technology, what truly sets them apart goes beyond their technical specifications.
-It’s the unwavering commitment to ease of integration and customer-focused support that make their products stand out.
+While its Boreas DFOG represents some of the best innovations in PNT technology, what truly sets the company’s products apart goes beyond technical specification—it is the unwavering commitment to ease of integration and customer-focused support that make their products stand out.

-Ease of integration is perhaps the key benefit of Advanced Navigation’s systems, which are designed to be universally compatible and protocol-agnostic.
-This makes them easy to integrate into a range of vehicle platforms without requiring modifications.
+Ease of integration Advanced Navigation’s systems are designed to be universally compatible and protocol-agnostic.
+This makes them relatively simple to integrate into a range of vehicle platforms without requiring modifications.

-Advanced onshore manufacturing is another significant advantage.
+Vertically integrated manufacturing – Advanced Navigation is among a select few globally with vertically integrated manufacturing capabilities for strategic-grade fiber-optic gyroscopes (FOGs).
 As an Australian-based manufacturer, Advanced Navigation aligns with Pillar 2 of the trilateral AUKUS agreement, which seeks to enhance the stability, security and manufacturing capacity of critical technologies among the UK, Australia and the USA.
-This not only keeps critical technology within allied nations but also facilitates supply chain resilience and reduces reliance on foreign suppliers.
+This keeps critical technology within allied nations, facilitates supply chain resilience, and reduces reliance on foreign suppliers.

 Advanced Navigation products undergo stringent quality control and calibration to meet specifications.